 Amounts received from the sale of the following items and services are exempt:

 (i) Lodging, conference and meeting rooms, camping facilities, parking, and similar licenses to use real property;

 (ii) Food and meals;

-The B&O tax does not apply to nonprofit organizations with respect to amounts received for child care resource and referral services.
+exempts from B&O tax amounts received by nonprofit organizations for providing child care resource and referral services.
 Child care resource and referral services do not include child care services provided directly to children.
-RCW 82.04.3395

-provides a B&O tax exemption for amounts received by nonprofit organizations for providing specialized credit and debt services.
+exempts from B&O tax amounts received by nonprofit organizations for providing specialized credit and debt services.
 These services include:

 (i) Presenting individual and community credit education programs including credit and debt counseling;